How to Replace Your Nashville Lawn with a Wildflower Meadow (And Why You Might Want To)

 Giant Coneflower (Rudbeckia maxima)

-Culver’s Root (Veronicastrum virginicum) – if soils are rich, can stand in tall layer
+Culver's Root (Veronicastrum virginicum) — can stand in tall layer in rich soil

 Seaside Goldenrod (Solidago sempervirens) — tough and adaptable